behzadhasanpor/oldElephant/README.md

 OL  : oldElephant framework<br>
 OLS : OL Source -> a folder contains Developer Configurations
 <h3>
-How To Configure FrameWork
+Basic Of .needed file
 </h3>
-this no need any complex configuration yet!.OL has a configuration file<br>
+for OL, no need any complex configuration yet!.OL has a configuration file<br>
 named '.needed' provided for manage some needing input and framework <br>
-initialization.this file is in OLS folder.explaint that assume the below <br>
+initialization.this file is in OLS folder.assume the below <br>
-text is a part of.needed file:<br>
+text is a part of .needed file : <br>
 <pre>
         ** database<br>
         database.name=your_database_name<br>